DEFRA/ffc-development-guide/docs/technology-guidelines/docker-compose.md

 Override files can be applied by listing the files after the `docker-compose` command with the `-f` parameter, i.e.

-`docker-compose run -f docker-compose.yaml -f docker-compose.override.yaml`
+`docker-compose up -f docker-compose.yaml -f docker-compose.override.yaml`

 Note that the above is equivalent to running the command:

-`docker-compose run`
+`docker-compose up`

-as calling `docker-compose` without specifying any files will run `docker-compose` with any available `docker-compose.yaml` and `docker-compose.override.yaml` files in the executing directory.
+as calling `docker-compose` without specifying any files will up `docker-compose` with any available `docker-compose.yaml` and `docker-compose.override.yaml` files in the executing directory.

 Note however that:

-`docker-compose run -f docker-compose.yaml`
+`docker-compose up -f docker-compose.yaml`

 will **not** apply the docker `docker-compose.override.yaml` file, only the file specified.